 Since there is only one trip per day, you might need to take a cab.
 The most reliable company is Bluebird – I’ve already recommended them in my post How (not) to behave in BALI.
 A one-way trip will cost you the equivalent of around 7 US$.

-There is also a pier at Senggigi that might be far more convenient for your.
+There is also a pier at Senggigi that might be far more convenient for you.
 Make sure to inquire about all your options before you book a ticket.

 Different island, same problem.
-To me as a solo-traveller, moving around had been Bali’s and was no Lombok’s weakest point.
-There are hardly any public buses so that you have to rely on individual transport.
+To me as a solo traveller, moving around had been Bali’s and was not Lombok’s weakest point.
+There are hardly any public buses so you have to rely on individual transport.

 Where to Stay

-There are far less accommodation on Lombok than on Bali.
+There is far less accommodation in Lombok than in Bali.
 I stayed at the Sendok Hotel*, just minutes from the beach and the pier.
 It’s absolutely okay, yet nothing to write home about.